JUST AN ILLUSION – South Shields Street Art

 Glasgow born Dunlop spent a short time in Canada then returned to England where he worked in Barrow in Furness and Middlesbrough before moving to South Shields at the end of the nineteenth century finding employment in Tyneside shipyards.

 Soon he was an active member of the Independent Labour Party but found their brand of politics a little tame so joined the Social Democratic Federation where he became a leading figure in the South Shields party.
+Dunlop was quickly gaining a reputation as a fiery character who fought for what he thought was right for the working class people in the town.

-Being successful at fighting local elections the Labour party took note and called him in, James agreed to become Tyne Dock ward councillor in 1906.
+Being successful at fighting local elections the Labour party took note and when called in, James agreed to become Tyne Dock ward councillor in 1906.
+However, he retained strong links with the Social Democratic Federation party who were supported by the Russian Socialist Democratic Workers Party.

-Family research is yet to point to a definite political affiliation for Alikivi but it was highly likely he was a member of the Russian Socialists, a party with someone speaking his mother tongue would be welcoming to someone so far from home.
+Family research is yet to point to a definite political affiliation for Alikivi but it was highly likely he was a member of the Russian Socialists, a party speaking his mother tongue would be welcoming to someone so far from home.
+In an interview with author Vin Arthey who wrote an excellent book, The Kremlin’s Geordie Spy (link below), Heinrich Fischer was a confirmed member of the Russian Social Democratic Workers Party,

-Upshot was a major police operation was launched on Tyneside leading to a number of arrests being made and Dunlop held on suspicion of gun running – this won’t look good for a recently elected councillor of Tyne Dock.
+Along the riverside the boat building yards of Tyne Dock and Holborn would be suitable access points for smuggling.
+Were suspicious activities seen and reported?
+The upshot was that a major police operation was launched on Tyneside leading to a number of arrests being made and Dunlop was held on suspicion of gun running – this won’t look good for a recently elected Labour councillor of Tyne Dock.

-During the next decade Dunlop’s political career took off – employed as a boilermaker at Readheads shipyard his rallying calls for socialism won a strong following, he was promoted to Chairman of the Housing and Town Planning committee and made Alderman of the town.
+Far from this episode being a negative on his political career, during the next decade Dunlop’s career took off.
+When he was employed as a boilermaker at Readheads shipyard his rallying calls for socialism won a strong following, he was promoted to Chairman of the Housing and Town Planning committee and in 1918 made Alderman of the town.
+James became a senior member of the Labour council with one of his proudest moments in 1928 becoming South Shields Mayor.

 pic.
 November 3rd 1920 Alderman Dunlop laid a stone at the entrance of Cleadon Park Housing Estate, South Shields.

-Local newspaper The Shields Gazette featured the story –
+Local newspaper The Shields Gazette featured the story of the council meeting >>>

 “One could not but admire his courage, persistency and unshakeable belief in what he thought was right.
 I am sure the working class people of this town will remember with gratitude his fight for better housing conditions” said the Mayor.